georgbischoff/Tutorials/tutorials/cp-wdi5-cap/cp-wdi5-cap.md

          Page objects use locators to identify specific elements on the screen.
 Thereby, they allow test runners to see and do anything a real user would.
 Page objects reside in the `pageobjects` folder of your project.

-13. Use the command `npm install --save wdio-timeline-reporter` to install the timeline reporter
+13. Use the command `npm install --save-dev wdio-timeline-reporter` to install the timeline reporter

     The console ouput should look as follows: